oracle/rwloadsim/docs/SAMPLEOLTP.md

 The total database session counts are shown against the left y-axis and in this example you can observe that there is a switch from instance 2 (brown) to instance 1 (orange) about halfway through.
-The number of open (pale grey) and active (dark grey) sessions in the primary client side session pool are shown against the right y-axis.
+The number of open (pale gray) and active (dark gray) sessions in the primary client side session pool are shown against the right y-axis.
-As for the previous sample graph, the x-axis shows the whole runtime period.
+As for the previous sample graph, the x-axis shows the whole run time period.

 Another graph that will be produces is from active session history during the run.
 A sample of such a graph (again from a different actual run) is: